ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 ## Generating the sitemap index

-To solve this issue, my idea was to change the `sitemap_generator` config to instead of generate just one `sitemap.xml` file, it would create two sitemaps (one for the blog and one for the website) and add them to a index file.
+To solve this issue, my idea was to change the `sitemap_generator` config to create two sitemaps (one for the blog and one for the website) and add them to an index file instead of generating just one `sitemap.xml` file.

 This is how the `config/sitemap.rb` file needs to be changed: